-The 18 credit hours of core courses will normally include History H509 History of Philanthropy in the West; Philosophy P541 Ethics and Values of Philanthropy; Philanthropic Studies P512 Human and Financial Resources for Philanthropy; and Philanthropic Studies P590 Internship in

-Philanthropic Studies.
-In addition, students will take either American Studies P520 Philanthropy in American Culture or Anthropology A509 Cross-Cultural Dimensions of Philanthropy; and either Economics E514 The Nonprofit Economy and Public Policy or Education C595 Legal Aspects of Philanthropy.
+The 18 credit hours of core courses will normally include Philanthropic Studies P521 The Nonprofit and Voluntary Sector; Philanthropic Studies P523 Civil Society and Philanthropy; History H509 History of Philanthropy in the West; Philosophy P542 Ethics and Values of Philanthropy; Philanthropic Studies P512 Human and Financial Resources for Philanthropy; and Philanthropic Studies P590 Internship in Philanthropic Studies.
+In addition, students will take one of the following: American Studies P520 Philanthropy in American Culture; Anthropology A509 Cross-Cultural Dimensions; SPEA V524 Civil Society in Comparative Perspective; or Religion R590 Religion and Philanthropy.
+Also, students must take either Economics E514 The Nonprofit Economy and Public Policy or Education C595 Legal Aspects of Philanthropy, as well as P600 M.A.
+Thesis in Philanthropic Studies (6 cr.).